In the Press

 In collaboration with the ACLU, the EAP Clinic participated in the case at its inception, including pre-litigation research and analysis, legal drafting, and litigation strategy.

-“Children deserve to be inspired and empowered in our public schools — not handcuffed and criminalized,” said Matt Nguyen ’19, who co-led the EAP Clinic.
+“Children deserve to be inspired and empowered in our public schools — not handcuffed and criminalized,” said Matt Nguyen ’19, an alumnus of the EAP Clinic.
 “Today’s landmark victory represents a crucial step in dismantling the school-to-prison pipeline and in building a more equitable future for kids across California.”

 Last week’s announcement follows months of settlement negotiations and marks the end to a yearlong legal battle.
 Pursuant to the settlement, Riverside County will make sweeping reforms to its YAT program.
 In particular, Riverside County has agreed to: